UML-Cyber-Security/ccdc2023/Scripts/Linux/Firewall/README.md

 # TODO
 * Check if UFW appends or inserts
   * Depending on this people can use UFW more than IPTables
-* Simplify rules using modules like -- multiport
-  * Specify range of --dport with 1:10 [1,10]
 * Save rules to cfg yum. --> service iptables save